bradleyvance23/Texas-Oil-Project/README.md

 ## Project Overview
 This project investigates how **Texas oil prices** have impacted **Texas oil production** - measured by well counts and barrel production.
-We scraped data on our individual variables to create a combined dataset to study production trends, economic cycles and potential causal relationships between production activity and the broader economic preformance.
+We scarped data on our individual variables to create a combined dataset to study production trends, economic cycles and potential casual relationships between production activity and the broader economic preformance.
 We utilized regression analysis and a time-series technique to identify whether increases in oil output or well counts are associated with changes in oil prices.

 ### Research Questions